-Complaints of unlawful discrimination or [sexual]harassment are taken seriously and will be dealt with promptly, thoroughly, impartially, and equitably.
-Where unlawful discrimination or harassment is found to have occurred, the NSHE institution or unit where it occurred will act to stop the unlawful discrimination or [sexual]harassment, to prevent its recurrence, to remedy its effects, if any, and to discipline those responsible.
+Complaints of unlawful discrimination or harassment are taken seriously and will be dealt with promptly, thoroughly, impartially, and equitably.
+Where unlawful discrimination or harassment is found to have occurred, the NSHE institution or unit where it occurred will act to stop the unlawful discrimination or harassment, to prevent its recurrence, to remedy its effects, if any, and to discipline those responsible.

-5. [6.]Confidentiality.
+5. Confidentiality

 The NSHE recognizes that confidentiality is important.
 However, in some limited circumstances confidentiality cannot be guaranteed.
-The administrators, faculty or staff responsible for implementing this policy will respect the privacy of individuals reporting or accused of unlawful discrimination or [sexual]harassment to the extent reasonably possible and will maintain confidentiality to the extent possible.
+The administrators, faculty or staff responsible for implementing this policy will respect the privacy of individuals reporting or accused of unlawful discrimination or harassment to the extent reasonably possible and will maintain confidentiality to the extent possible.
 Examples of situations where confidentiality cannot be maintained include, but are not limited to, necessary disclosures during an investigation, circumstances where the NSHE is required by law to disclose information (such as in response to legal process), or when an individual is in harm's way.

-a.
-Confidentiality in Complaints Involving Unlawful Discrimination or Harassment[Sexual Violence].
-In complaints involving unlawful discrimination or harassment,[sexual violence] the following applies:

-- Varying Confidentiality Obligations.
-[Complainants who are victims of] In situations involving unlawful discrimination or harassment[sexual violence], individuals are encouraged to talk to somebody about what happened in order for them to receive the support they need[, and so the institution can respond appropriately].
-Different individuals at the institution have different abilities to maintain [a complainant] an individual's confidentiality: - Some are required to maintain near complete confidentiality; talking to them is sometimes called a "privileged communication." - Other employees may talk to [a complainant] an individual in confidence, and generally only report to the institution that an incident occurred without revealing any personally identifying information.
-Disclosures to these employees will not trigger investigation into an incident against the [complainant] individual's wishes, except in certain circumstances discussed below. - [Complainants are encouraged to talk to one of the individuals identified in this Section 6.] - Some employees are required to report all the details of an incident (including the identities of [both the complainant and] all [others] involved) to the Title IX Coordinator.
-A report to these employees (called "[responsible employees]officials with authority") constitutes a report to the institution - and generally obligates the institution to investigate the incident and take appropriate steps to address the situation.
+- a.
+Confidentiality in Complaints Involving Unlawful Discrimination or Harassment.
+In complaints involving unlawful discrimination or harassment the following applies: - i.
+Varying Confidentiality Obligations.
+In situations involving unlawful discrimination or harassment, individuals are encouraged to talk to somebody about what happened in order for them to receive the support they need.
+Different individuals at the institution have different abilities to maintain an individual's confidentiality: - Some are required to maintain near complete confidentiality; talking to them is sometimes called a "privileged communication." - Other employees may talk to an individual in confidence, and generally only report to the institution that an incident occurred without revealing any personally identifying information.
+Disclosures to these employees will not trigger investigation into an incident against the individual's wishes, except in certain circumstances discussed below. - Some employees are required to report all the details of an incident (including the identities of all involved) to the Title IX Coordinator.
+A report to these employees (called "officials with authority") constitutes a report to the institution - and generally obligates the institution to investigate the incident and take appropriate steps to address the situation.

 This policy is intended to make employees, students and others aware of the various reporting and confidential disclosure options available to them so they can make informed choices about where to turn should they want to report an act of sexual violence.
-The institution encourages [such complainants] individuals to talk to someone identified in one or more of these groups.
+The institution encourages individuals to talk to someone identified in one or more of these groups.